cutting-room-floor/tilestream/README.md

 Features
 --------
 - MBTiles-based tile server
-- Minimal gallery view and OpenLayers based viewer of tiles
+- Minimal gallery view and map viewer for tiles
 - Support for MBTiles interaction using [Wax][2]